kenzerkay/ndustria/README.md

 ndustria-init
 ```

+Since we have added things to path we need reinitialize the shell environment.
+If you are running bash use:
 ```
 cd
 source .bashrc
 ```
+If you are using another shell use the corresponding command.

-Check that you can import and use ndustria
+You can now check that you can import and use ndustria
 ```
 python -c "from ndustria import Pipeline"
 ```